MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 Global search of portals allows you to search for records across multiple entities.
 It also allows you to search across multiple columns and configure what columns of a table would be searchable.

 Among the benefits of global search are its ability to:
-- Find matches to any word in the search term in any field in the entity.
+- Find matches to any word in the search term in any field in the table.
 Matches can include inflectional words like stream, streaming, or streamed.
 - Return results from all searchable entities in a single list sorted by relevance, based on factors such as:
     - Number of words matched.
     - Proximity to each other in the text.